angelo-v/groovyrdf/userguide/userguide.md

 And now, be creative using groovyrdf to build your RDF data "the groovy way".
 Questions, ideas and any feedback may be sent to angelo.veltens@online.de

-To contribute to groovyrdf just branch and sent a pull request at github: https://github.com/angelo-v/groovyrdf
+To contribute to groovyrdf just fork and sent a pull request at github: https://github.com/angelo-v/groovyrdf